operator-framework/operator-sdk/website/content/en/docs/olm-integration/generation.md

   - `Deployment`: define how the Operator's operand is run in pods.
   - `CustomResourceDefinition`: definitions of custom objects your Operator reconciles.
   - Custom resource examples: examples of objects adhering to the spec of a particular CRD.

+You can optionally specify an input `ClusterServiceVersion` manifest to the set of manifests passed to these `generate` subcommands instead of having them read from the [base path](#kustomize-files).
+This is advantageous for those who would like to take full advantage of `kustomize` for their base.
+All fields unlabeled or labeled with _marker_ [below](#csv-fields) will be overwritten by these command, so make sure you do not `kustomize build` those fields!

 ## Generate your first release